A ripe plantain bread recipe baked with warm spices like nigella seeds and ghee makes our chai time sweeter!

 Prepare the batter

-- Pour the batter into the lined loaf pan(s) and smooth the surface, sprinkle some more seeds.
+- Pour the batter into the lined loaf pan(s) and smooth the surface, sprinkle some more nigella seeds, if you wish.

 - Bake for 30 to 35 minutes or until it passes the toothpick test.